Life Lines

 • Pain in the spinal area.

-When the child is unconscious we must assume spinal injury, where there is severe trauma for example:
+When the child is unconscious, we must assume spinal injury, where there is severe trauma, for example:

-• Child's been hit by car
+• The child's been hit by a car

-• Child has fallen down stairs
+• The child has fallen down stairs

-• Child has fallen from height
+• The child has fallen from a height

 Remember!

-Build up the picture of what has happened
+Build up the picture of what has happened.

 Only move the child into the recovery